tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - Finalize HPKE dependency (#390)

-- Move from client-computed to server-chosen config identifier (#376)
+- Move from client-computed to server-chosen, one-byte config identifier (#376, #381)

 - Rename ECHConfigs to ECHConfigList (#391)